psy667/aishell/README.md

 ```
 npm install
 ```

+After installing the dependencies, you need to set your OpenAI API key in aishell.js

-After installing the dependencies, you can start the AI shell by running:
+After that, you can start the AI shell by running:
 ```
 node aishell.js
 ```

 Enjoy interacting with AI through the command line!